ga7nesh/LeetCode/README.md

 # LeetCode
-These are all the Solutions for my LeetCode Problem.
+These are all the Solutions for my LeetCode Problem's.